rnjefferies/gantt-slam/README.md

 #### WARNING - I only get 25hrs per month on this server, so it might not be active...
 But you can have a quick play with the app before building it yourself: https://rnjcharts.shinyapps.io/Gantt_Slam/

-If anyone wants to make changes or enhancements to the app, please share them with the world.
+If anyone wants to make enhancements to the app, please share them with the world.
 ![Tomato Gannt](https://github.com/rnjefferies/gantt-slam/blob/master/ganttSlam/www/logo.png?,raw=true)